SCENE 01 / MARINE WILDLIFE

 Do you have specialized wildlife crews?

-Yes, we work with experienced Spanish wildlife cinematographers who know Doñana, Extremadura, the Picos de Europa and the Cantabrian bear range intimately.
-Many have credits with TVE, BBC, National Geographic and other international natural history teams.
+Here is what that looks like on the ground.
+Yes, we work with skilled Spanish wildlife cinematographers who know Doñana, Extremadura, the Picos de Europa and the Cantabrian bear range intimately.
+Many have credits with TVE, BBC, National Geographic and other global natural history teams.

 What about permits for protected species and parks?

-Filming inside Doñana, Picos de Europa, Sierra Nevada and other national parks requires permits through regional film commissions and the Ministry of Culture.
+Here is how the picture comes together.
+Filming inside Doñana, Picos de Europa, Sierra Nevada and other national parks needs permits through regional film commissions and the Ministry of Culture.
 Some sites like Doñana have strict quotas.
 Maritime work goes through Salvamento Marítimo and port authorities.
 Lead times of 2-4 weeks are typical for special permits.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in Mediterranean and Atlantic conditions, working safely with cetaceans in the Strait of Gibraltar, the warm volcanic waters of the Canaries, and the rich reef life of the Costa Brava and Balearic Islands.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in Mediterranean and Atlantic conditions, working safely with cetaceans in the Strait of Gibraltar, the warm volcanic waters of the Canaries, and the rich reef life of the Costa Brava and Balearic Islands.

 What's the best season for wildlife filming in Spain?

-Iberian lynx fieldwork is best in winter and early spring; Cantabrian bear activity peaks in spring and autumn; Ebro Delta flamingos breed April to August; cetacean work in the Strait of Gibraltar is excellent April to October; and bird migration through Tarifa peaks in spring and autumn.
+Iberian lynx fieldwork is best in winter and early spring.
+Cantabrian bear activity peaks in spring and autumn.
+Ebro Delta flamingos breed April to August.
+Cetacean work in the Strait of Gibraltar is great April to October.
+And bird migration through Tarifa peaks in spring and autumn.
 We advise on the best window for each species.

 Planning Wildlife Filming?